Jim Keith

-James Patrick Keith (September 21, 1949 – September 7, 1999) was an American author and conspiracy theorist, best known for the books Black Helicopters Over America and The Octopus, co-written with Kenn Thomas, detailing theories around the death of reporter Danny Casolaro.
-After starting his career with writing and editing the zines Dharma Combat and Notes from the Hangar, as well as contributing articles to Fate Magazine, Keith became an editor at Steamshovel Press.
-He also authored 12 books covering topics such as mind control, the New World Order, black helicopters, the Oklahoma City bombing, Illuminati and Men in Black.
-Keith died at Washoe Medical Center in Reno at age 49, following a fall at the Burning Man festival.
+James Patrick Keith (September 21, 1949 – September 7, 1999) was an American author and conspiracy theorist.
+He authored several books on conspiracy topics like mind control, the New World Order, black helicopters, and the Illuminati, including The Gemstone File, The Octopus, and Black Helicopters Over America.

 Early life

-Jim Keith was born in Kansas City, Missouri.
+James Patrick Keith was born in 1949.
+He grew up in Los Angeles, California.
+In his youth in the 1950s, Keith had an interest in what scholar Michael Barkun described as "fringe publications".
 He became interested in UFOs and the occult from age 7, writing short stories and articles at age 10.

-Growing up, the 6’4” self-described radical libertarian considered himself a member of the 1960s counterculture.
-After avoiding the Vietnam War draft as a conscientious objector, he left Haight-Ashbury and hitchhiked to Klamath Falls in 1972.
+A self-described radical libertarian, he avoided the Vietnam War draft as a conscientious objector, he left Haight-Ashbury and hitchhiked to Klamath Falls in 1972.
+The same year, aged 23, Keith joined the Church of Scientology, which he was a member of for a decade.
+At this time he worked a number of jobs.
+At various times he owned an Oregon record store, worked on a chicken farm, and edited some weekly newspapers in Klamath.
 There he worked as a newspaper publisher, cable TV salesman, restaurant worker and at a lumber mill.
 He also contributed to small publications on science fiction, New Age and conspiracy topics.